MKLab-ITI/pygrank/README.md

 ranks2 = ranker2.rank(G, personalization2) # does not re-compute the normalization
 ```

+:bulb: When benchmarking, in the above code you can call `pre(G)`
+before the first `rank(...)` call to make sure that that call
+does not also perform the first normalization whose outcome will
+be hashed and immediately retrieved by subsequent calls.

 ### Augmenting Node Ranks
 It is often desirable to postprocess the outcome of node ranking
 algorithms.
 This can be some simple normalization or involve more